The History of Rahway

 The history of Rahway begins with the settlements of Elizabethtown and Woodbridge.
 The early settlers of those places were the founders of Rahway which began as outlying acreage and plantations.

-By the 18th century, Rahway consisted of four distinct communities: Upper Rahway, Bridge Town, or Lower Rahway, Leesville, and Milton.
+By the 18th century, Rahway consisted of 4 distinct communities: Upper Rahway, Bridge Town, or Lower Rahway, Leesville, and Milton.

 Throughout the War for Independence, Rahway was the scene of several skirmishes.
-In January 1777, the Battle of Spanktown, Rahway’s most notable battle, was fought on St. Georges Avenue in the vicinity of the Union County Park.
-The battle lasted twelve hours with the Americans getting the best of the British.
+In January 1777, the Battle of Spanktown, Rahway's most notable battle, was fought on St. Georges Avenue in the vicinity of the Union County Park.
+The battle lasted 12 hours, with the Americans getting the best of the British.

 Although the origin of the name Spanktown is not certain, it appears the term was used in military communications when referring to this strategic area in the first half of 1777.